Leveltlab/SpectralSegmentation/README.md

 Why use the spectral segmentation toolbox
 ===========
 - User-friendly.
-- The cross-spectral power images that result from the spectral analysis show excellent separation of active neural elements from the background.
-The cross-spectral power has the advantage over correlation in the time domain of the fluorescence signal in that it has power over multiple different frequencies.
-Different frequencies contain different signal sources; noise can be visible in some frequencies, while neurons can be visible in others (see figure below).
 - Automatic ROI detection, with a user interface for a-priori selection of properties such as ROI size, minimum roundness, minimum signal correlation, etc.
 - Powerful ROI editor.
 Create new ROIs, split existing ROIs, delete ROIs manually or based on properties like size, roundness and spectral power.
 Visualize and explore the fluorescence data in many ways.